Things You Should Say To Your Single 30-Something Friend

 Advertisement

-It's really hard to understand a void of something if you’ve never been made aware of that void existing.
-For example, if you’re in your 30s and you’ve been partnered since your 20s, greetings!
+It really hard to understand a void of something if you’ve never been made aware that that void exists.
+For example, if you’re in your 30s and you’ve been partnered since your twenties, greetings!
 My name is Shani and I am coming to you live from the void with a bunch of things I never hear that I wish I heard all the time.

 I could paint this with a broad stroke and say it applies to everything from casual dinner catch-ups to weekend getaways, but really what I’m talking about are gatherings of people who are coupled or have kids.
 And I don’t care how angry this makes the commenter who won’t stop going on about my dusty appliances.
 I am targeting the fun, buoyant gatherings of families I’m never invited to because I don’t have a family and why would a woman without kids want to attend a “kid” event?
 It couldn’t be that a group of people she likes are having fun and she’s not, heavens no.